 None of that was enough, though.

-Todd led the Eagles with 24 points, with 12 coming off her 4-of-6 performance from the 3-point line.
-But the entire rest of BC’s team made just four 3-pointers, as the team shot 8 of 25 from beyond the arc.
+Todd led the Eagles with 24 points, with 12 coming off her 4-of-6 performance from the three-point line.
+But the rest of BC’s team made just four 3-pointers, as it shot 8 of 25 from beyond the arc.

-Point guard Kaylah Ivey shot five shots total.
-All of them came from behind the arc, and she made none of them.
+Point guard Kaylah Ivey took five shots, all from behind the arc, and made none of them.
 She posted no points and three turnovers in 23 minutes.

 It was during the second quarter that things started to go south for BC, though.